cloudmesh-community/hid-sp18-523/project-report/report.md

           description: Successfully uploaded file
           schema:
             $ref: "#/definitions/UPLOADTRAINFILE"
- /uploadtest:
+ /data/test:
     post:
-      operationId: uploadtest.uploadtestfile
+      operationId: test.uploadtestfile
       summary: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
       description: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
       consumes:
         - multiform/form-data
       parameters: